anikaitpassi/revelation-Effectz1/README.md

 # revelation-Effectz1
-A website for checking out inspirational quotes developed and animated using  Scalable Vector Graphics
+A website for checking out inspirational quotes developed and animated using  transformations , Pseudo element

 (i'd like to thank Mary Lou .
 For her project inspired me to make my own version) Copyright 2018 Anikait_Passi